Oren Hasson: My Pictorial Swift CV

 The gallery Wrinkles in Time was built as a personal project to which I was powerfully drawn and compelled to complete, when photography and real life events mixed and coevolved.
 It is an allegory story of changes that we go through time, as we age and develop denial and disbelief about wrinkles written by the unstoppable time flow.
 This too will turn into a book.

-I have been recently involved in some other major photography projects.
-One of them is a solo exhibition planned for the coming spring.
-For about six months I photographed the activity of Etgarim (Challenges), a Israeli non-profit organization that joins volunteers with people of mental or physical disabilities to do sport activities in the Yarkon Park in Tel Aviv.
-For obvious reasons, I will upload a gallery of this project only when the exhibition will be open to the public.
-Its sales will be my contribution to the organization.
-The entire exhibition is based on spacetime photography (see Spacetime Photography gallery), in which I show the vibe of challenged cycling through the park.
+I have been involved in some other major photography projects.
+One of them is a preplanned solo exhibition Challenging the Wind.
+For six months I followed and photographed the activity of Etgarim (Challenges), an Israeli non-profit organization that joins volunteers with people of mental or physical disabilities to do sport activities in the Yarkon Park in Tel Aviv.
+The photographs are now grouped in a gallery on my website.
+Its sales where e my contribution to the organization.
+The entire exhibition is based on my spacetime photography techniques, showing the vibe of challenged cycling through the park.

 My blog gives me the opportunity to elaborate on details of the creation of certain images, including their use of Time and of special photography or post-processing techniques.
 I also use the blog to ask philosophical questions about art and photography, and on the boundaries between Documenting Photography, Photographic Art and Photography-Based Art.
-Other posts are more technical, presenting tips and guides to special techniques of photography and of post processing, or on the presentation of photos on the web.
+Some posts present news in my photography (what and how), such as photographing Paralympic sports.
+Other posts are more technical, presenting tips and guides to special techniques of photography and of post processing.

 Teaching Photography and Postprocessing